Prashant-JT/My-Blockchain-Book/_posts/2021-06-29-introduction.md

 1. TOC
 {:toc}

-## Bitcoin
+## Introduction

 Two major contributions of cryptocurrency Bitcoin are:
   1. A continuously working digital currency system
   2. A model for autonomous decentralized application technology called the blockchain.

+Around 2008 & 2009, when the institutions and markets we trusted went crumbling down, and everybody was running away from the Wall Street, a mysterious person, or persons, called Satoshi Nakamoto, introduced a new digital currency, a cryptocurrency called **Bitcoin**.

+*Bitcoin enabled an innovative platform for peer to peer transfer of value without any central authority.*

+But...
+With no central authority, how did Bitcoin realize trust and security?

 ## Basic formatting